Krishna-Aaketi/ARM_Vault/README.md

-# Day 1: RISC vs CISC + History of ARM
+# Day 1: RISC vs CISC + Basic idea + History of ARM

 ## Part 1: What is RISC?